korayyenal/credit-risk-analysis-r/README.md

 # Credit Risk Analysis

-The dataset can be accessed by this link: https://drive.google.com/file/d/102q3Ki7qN0pAW2i-WJsOYP1dhO9VEIaW/view?usp=share_link

 ## Problem Description

 In this project, I quantify the credit risk of individuals who apply for a loan at a bank.
 Specifically, I decide (1) which applicants to give loan to based on their characteristics, and (2) determine the loan amount given to each applicant.